-- 13.08 In cases where the Employee is absent for more than ten (10) consecutive working days the Employer may request a second medical opinion. - 13.09 Sick leave credits shall not accrue during periods of illness or injury, layoff or leave of absence in excess of one (1) month. - 13.10 Sick leave means the period of time a Permanent Employee is absent from work with pay due to sickness or injury that does not come under the provisions of the Workers' Compensation Act. - 13.11 (a) All Permanent Full-Time Employees shall receive Long-Term Disability coverage.
+- 13.09 Sick leave credits shall not accrue during periods of illness or injury, layoff or leave of absence in excess of one (1) month. - 13.10 Sick leave means the period of time a Permanent Employee is absent from work with pay due to sickness or injury that does not come under the provisions of the Workers' Compensation Act. - 13.11 (a) All Permanent Full-Time Employees shall receive Long-Term Disability coverage.
 The Employer will administer the enrolment and remittance of the bi-weekly payroll deduction.
 The Employees agree to pay, by biweekly premium deductions, one hundred percent (100%) of the premium costs towards a plan. - (b) All Permanent Part-Time Employees working more than twenty (20) hours per week may participate in the benefits program on a pro-rated basis. - (c) Employees on approved long-term disability claims will have their benefits costs covered by the Municipality for twelve (12) months.
 If the claim continues longer than twelve (12) months, the costs for benefit for the next twelve (12) month period shall be at a 50/50 split between the Municipality and the Employee.
 If the claim continues longer than the period specified, the Employee shall compensate the Municipality for one hundred percent (100%) of the costs for the period, if any, until the Employee's employment is terminated.